 Lee Iacocca knew a good thing when he saw the Monza, and exploded the sporty coupe segment wide open with his 1965 Mustang.
 Turns out a long hood in the front turned was much more popular than one in the back.
 Not surprisingly; certain shapes and proportions seem to be hard-wired into our heads, libido and wallets.

-It became known as the pony-car market, and when Americans got a bit older and bigger, they traded in their cramped pony cars for mid-sized coupes, which became the the best selling segment for the better parts of two decades.
+It became known as the pony-car market, and when Americans got a bit older and bigger, they traded in their cramped pony cars for mid-sized coupes, which became the best selling segment for the better part of two decades.
 You might call it a stretch to credit the Monza for that chain of events.
 I call it self evident.

 Having done the history, let’s take a look at the actual 1960 Monza Club Coupe.
 I didn’t find this one the street.
 They’re quite rare, as only 11,296 of them were built at the end of the 1960 MY year.
 They’re even hard to come by on the web, until I stumbled into this fine little blue coupe, on a web site dedicated to its restoration by its owner: cathyscorvair.com.
 It was her godfather’s car, and she documented its resurrection in great detail.